Work more efficiently with Microsoft 365 Copilot: Automate meetings and tasks

 Companies that do not monitor often struggle with the same problems:

-The result: dissatisfied customers, stressed employees, and lost business.
+The result: Dissatisfied customers, stressed employees, and lost business.

 This makes monitoring call queues in Microsoft Teams a particular challenge.
 Real-time data is often unavailable or only available with a delay.
 Anyone who wants to know how many callers are currently waiting or how busy a queue is quickly reaches their limits.
-There is also no central overview: managers have to jump between different reports to get a picture of the situation.
+There is also no central overview: managers have to jump between different reports to get an idea of the situation.
 This costs time and makes quick decisions difficult.

 In addition, the reporting structure is complex.
 Many evaluations can only be accessed retrospectively – too late for proactive control in day-to-day business.
 In practice, this means that team leaders have to improvise, export data manually, or use several tools in parallel to identify bottlenecks.
 Especially when call volumes are high, this makes it almost impossible to maintain an overview.